-Fortunately, there are several tips and tricks all homeowners can follow ahead of time to not only allow for safer indoor fires, but also prevent general wear and tear of their chimneys.
-It’s also important to get equipped with homeowners insurance from the start, and an independent insurance agent can help you find the right coverage long before you ever light a match.
-Until then, here’s a crash course in chimney maintenance and indoor fire safety 101.
+With chimneys and fireplaces being so common, there are several tips and tricks all homeowners can follow to prevent general wear and tear and possible fire disasters.
+It’s also handy to get equipped with enough homeowners insurance, and an independent insurance agent can help you find the right coverage long before you ever light a match.
+But for starters, here’s a crash course in chimney maintenance and indoor fire safety 101.

-Maintenance Tips for Gas and Wood Burning Fireplaces
+Cold-Weather Maintenance Tips for Gas & Wood-Burning Fireplaces

-Though gas is known to be a clean burning fuel in general, gas burning fireplaces still require routine maintenance just like wood burning fireplaces do.
+Though gas is known to be a clean-burning fuel, gas-burning fireplaces still require routine maintenance just like wood-burning fireplaces do.
 Debris or bird nests can accumulate and block the flue no matter what type of material is burned in your fireplace, potentially leading to disaster.
-Start taking the following routine maintenance steps today to help protect your fireplace, chimney, and home in general.

 - Clean the glass doors when necessary: The glass doors of a fireplace may get stained over time due to extreme heat.
 Only clean the doors when they are completely cool, with liquid dish detergent and warm water, or warm water and vinegar.
 Excess buildup on the doors can be scraped off with a razor blade.
 You can also buy special glass cleaner for fireplace doors.